bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 2. If you decide to define your grid with _grid tracks_ thus using` grid-template-areas` to define your grid, make sure each grid element have unique area names.

 3. In the new version of Autoprefixer, `grid-gap` is supported.
 However, make sure to defined both `grid-template-areas` and `grid-template-columns`.
+Daniel Tonon has a pretty good [article ](https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/)about IE and the new Autoprefixer.

 4. Avoid shorthands such as `grid` or `grid-column `/ `grid-row`. `grid-column` and `grid-row` are both shorthands for placing grid items using _grid lines_, which means that you will have to go from two code lines back to four.

 ![Avoid shorthands](/assets/screen-shot-2019-12-07-at-14.36.28.png "Avoid shorthands")

-4. When enabling the grid for your whole project, be sure to check each grid fix in IE. Just to be sure
+4. When enabling the grid for your whole project, be sure to check each grid fix in IE just in case!
+Because you know, safiety first 😆!

-Check out their [docs ](https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie)for more info.

-## How about a Feature Query?
+## @supports

 If you would still love to have some autoplacement properties, such as grid-auto-rows or auto-fill, then an option could be using the feature query, `@supports`.
 You can then use some CSS features, such as `grid`, depending on whether the browser supports it or not.